al3ssandrocaruso/Enhanced-Abstractive-Chat-Summarization/README.md

   <img src="./sick 2.jpg" width="100%" height="80%">
 </p>

-This repository contains an enhanced implementation of the paper "Mind the Gap!
-Injecting Commonsense Knowledge for Abstractive Dialogue Summarization" by Seungone Kim et al. that can be found [here](https://github.com/SeungoneKim/SICK_Summarization).

-Our work, titled "Leveraging Emojis, Keywords and Slang for Enhanced Abstractive Chat Summarization," builds upon the foundations laid by the aforementioned paper.
-We introduce novel extensions which consist in exploring the use of emojis, keywords, and an effective slang handling to improve the quality of generated summaries.
+This repository features our inventive approach to abstractive chat summarization, titled "Leveraging Emojis, Keywords, and Slang for Enhanced Abstractive Chat Summarization."
+While deriving insights from prior research in the field, we have developed our own implementation to improve existing techniques.
+Our enhancements include integrating emojis, keywords, and handling of slang, all aimed at enhancing the overall quality of generated summaries.

 ## Abstract